Updated: Nov 26, 2020

 The Brits restored their lead through Borque only to be pegged back by a penalty.
 An absurd pinball scramble followed as the Brits contrived to hit both uprights and the bar before restoring their lead, although if you watch the video it seems the ball had already crossed the line before being put beyond doubt by Peribañez.

 The Exiles hit the bar and the post once more, Rooney watched an outstretched effort spill wide and Morris took too long to think over an opportunity that he would normally finish without hesitation.
 Wells came rushing out to put pressure on the approaching striker to keep the match in balance.
 The Brits were hungry and sharp, looked solid and a delight to watch, unfortunately, their weakness at the back meant that a one goal advantage looked unsteady.
 The clocked ticked on, the match had started late and by now the teams awaiting the end of the match to play their game had gathered on the sidelines.
 They had ceased their warm ups and were transfixed by the events on the field, joined by the teams finishing the game alongside.
-And still their was more drama to follow.
+And still there was more drama to follow.
 Slater, who had turned men inside out at the back all evening, lost the ball and the opposition struck, pulling defence and keeper to the left before finishing to the right to bring the sides level once more.
 A free kick was then spilled by Wells but he managed to punch clear the rebound.
 The Brits surged forward and Morris finally bagged his hat trick.
 There were scant seconds remaining, but the opposition found a las gasp effort beating the back line and one on one left the keeper no chance.

 Despite the lateness of the hour, and the tiredness of the legs, the Brits pushed forward once more, sensing their chance to snatch it back once more and as the grains of sand in the hourglass of destiny dribbled away, Pernas had a free kick after a high boot and a final chance to launch into the box.
 He swerved the ball across the face of goal and it found the back of the net, the Brits could not contain themselves, but the referee called it back, claiming the free kick was indirect.
 Protestations were waved aside, the decision stood.